spotfiresoftware/spotfire-wrapper/projects/spotfire-wrapper/README.md

  * `SpotfireEditorModule` depends on `SpotfireViewerModule` and exports `SpotfireEditorComponent`

----
+## Extend SpotfireViewerComponent component

-User can also extend `SpotfireViewerComponent` like this :
+You can also extend `SpotfireViewerComponent` like this :

 ```typescript
 @Component({